-The starting line will be approximately 1 mile from the center pin (unless otherwise noted), with the start buoy to port and the Committee Boat to starboard.
-The starting line will not be East of a theoretical line running North-to-South through the MAST Center Mark.
-In the event of westerly winds, the race will be conducted with a downwind start, from west of the MAST Center Mark.
+The starting line for windward/leeward races will be approximately 1 mile from the MAST Mark (unless otherwise noted), with the start buoy to port and the Committee Boat to starboard.
+The starting line will not be east of a theoretical line running North-to-South through the MAST Mark.
+In the event of westerly winds, the race will be conducted with a downwind start, from west of the MAST Mark.